oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/join-validator.md

 For details on staking, please refer to the [staking section](/docs/staking/stake-oasys/1-1-stake).
 Staking processes are the same for general users.
 Please note that in order to become a validator, the validator owner must be staked a minimum of 10,000,000 OAS.

 :::note Note
-Currently, we highly recommend a commission rate of 10% on the mainnet.
-We don't want validators to compete based on low commission rates.
+Currently, we highly recommend a validator reward rate of 10% on the mainnet.
+We don't want validators to compete based on low validator reward rates.
 Instead, we encourage competition through game development.
-This is why we are not advocating for differences in commission rates.
+This is why we are not advocating for differences in validator reward rates.
 :::

 We offer three methods for joining, as described below: